-The filling is rich, so make these ravioli on the small side; if you want, you can make them into tortellini.
+The filling is rich, so make your porcini ravioli on the small side; if you want, you can make them into tortellini.

-- 1 cup farro or whole wheat flour
+- 4 ounces farro, spelt or whole wheat flour (about 1 cup)

-- 1/2 pound fresh porcini, or cremini mushrooms
+- 1/2 pound fresh porcini, or cremini mushrooms, chopped

 - 3 tablespoons butter